 The existing design of our project does not yet have a communication protocol between the base station and the implant.
 Integrating the design proposed in the patent with our existing design would allow for successful communication and data transmission between the implant and the base station.
 Therefore, this design proves extremely beneficial to our system.

+Good job discussing the different pieces of prior art that you found.
+It feels like all of the prior art that you have included is focused on the transmission of signals through the inductive coils.
+I know that your project is much more than this transmission, so I am curious as to why you haven’t included research on other topics.
+It’s totally fine to report on only this wireless transmission, but you don’t ever tell me why you have only focused on this aspect of your project.

 IMPACT OF PRIOR-ART SEARCH ON DESIGN DECISION-MAKING